AshkanGi/WebUniCode/README.md

 WebUniCode

-WebUniCode is the official website of our team, specializing in web design and development.
+WebUniCode is the official portfolio website of our creative team, specializing in web design, development, and digital experiences.

-At WebUniCode, we help brands build a strong digital presence through custom web design, SEO, and modern development practices.
-This site serves as a portfolio and communication hub, showcasing our services, projects, blog articles, and ways to get in touch.
+We craft elegant, fast, and user-focused websites that elevate brands and drive results.
+This platform showcases who we are, what we offer, and how we can bring your online vision to life.
-✨ What We Offer
+✨ What We Do Best

-    Custom website design (personal, corporate, e-commerce, etc.)
+    🎨 Custom Web Design — tailored websites for businesses, creatives, and startups

-    Technical implementation using the latest web technologies
+    ⚙️ Modern Development — clean, scalable code using the latest technologies

-    SEO and website optimization for search engines
+    🚀 SEO Optimization — built-in strategies to improve visibility and ranking

-    Ongoing support and professional maintenance
+    🔧 Ongoing Support — maintenance, updates, and technical assistance